-The project will require you to buy, build, or rent some type of plant press though these can be made very inexpensively.
-This will be discussed in class.
+The project will require you to buy, build, or rent some type of plant press, though these can be made very inexpensively.

 A camera (smart-phone cameras work fine)

 Hand lens (10X) are also useful aids in studying identification in the field.
 I recommend the Bausch and Lomb loupe (10X) for a sharp and clear image.